 This definition is approved and endorsed by ICC, the HealthGrain Fourm, and the Cereals & Grains Association.

 2. International Working Group on Whole Grain Intake Recommendation(s)

-- Reach consensus on recommended quantitative whole grain intake, backed up by both health and economic research.
+- Reach consensus on recommended quantitative whole grain intake.

-- Document the health evidence for a specific whole grain intake recommendation.
+- Standardize the scientific evidence of health benefits of increasing whole grain intake Document the health evidence for a variety of whole grain intakes.

 3. International Working Group on the Economic Evaluation of Increased Whole Grain Intake

 Higher whole grain intakes have been associated with reductions in risk of multiple disease states, including cardiovascular disease, diabetes, and cancer.
 As a result of the large financial burden these disease place on both the public and private sectors, there is a need to understand what role whole grains may play to alleviate some of this burden.
 Economic modelling based on existing data may provide data necessary to convince governments to support higher whole grain intakes in their nutrition recommendations and policies.